cs0320-f25/typescript-csv-Eestienne51/README.md

     Include a list of the top 4 enhancements or edge cases you think are most valuable to explore in the next week’s sprint.
 Label them clearly by category (extensibility vs. functionality), and include whether they came from you, the LLM, or both.
 Describe these using the User Story format—see below for a definition.

     1) As a user I specify whether or not a particular file has a header.
 I then specify the type of each data column to ensure that my CSV file has data of the types I want.
-If I want I can choose not to specify the data types.
+If I want I can choose not to specify the data types and the parser will not check that my adheres to a particular schema.
     Functionality
     Myself + LLM